 Special Person of the Day – Each child will have the opportunity to be the “Star Helper” of the day.
 The “Star Helper” will help the teacher prepare and present the calendar.
 He/she will bring the attendance folder to the office.
 He/she will bring a sharing item from home and present it to the class.
 A notice indicating when your child will be “Star Helper” will be sent home at least 2 days prior to his/her sharing day.

-Ziploc Bags – Each child has received a Ziploc Bag.
-The Ziploc Bag will be used as a way to correspond with one another.
-If there are any notices, newsletters or reminder letters that need to be sent home they will be put into the Ziploc Bag and sent home with your child.
-Each day the child is to return the Ziploc Bag to school.
-Money for fieldtrips, Scholastics book order, absentee notes, letters to the teacher can be put into the Ziploc Bag.
+Rainbow Bags – Each child has received a Rainbow Bag.
+The Rainbow Bag will be used as a way to correspond with one another.
+If there are any notices, newsletters or reminder letters that need to be sent home they will be put into the Rainbow Bag and sent home with your child.
+Each day the child is to return the Rainbow Bag to school.
+Money for fieldtrips, Scholastics book order, letters to the teacher can be put into the Rainbow Bag.
 We will check the bags daily.
 We hope that this will help in keeping the lines of communication open between us.

 Scholastic Book Orders – You are able to order books through Scholastics Canada.
 Each month we will send home a book order form with your child.
 If you are interested in ordering books, please complete the book order form and return it in an envelope with a cheque payable to Scholastic Canada by the date indicated.
 It is not mandatory for you to order books.